 About me

-I am a 4th year PhD student at NYU in the Carrasco Lab.
-Currently I am working on the projects investigating the interaction between visual attention and adaptation.
+I received my PhD from NYU Carrasco Lab, working on the projects investigating the interaction between visual attention and adaptation.
+I will be joing Curtis lab as a postdoctoral reseacher starting from 2026 Fall!

 To be specific, I ask questions like:

-How do people inhibit irrelevant information and do motor control?
+How do people control and inhibit irrelevant information?

 Before joining NYU, I worked with Dr. Su-Ling Yeh at National Taiwan University and Dr. Shulan Hsieh at National Cheng Kung University.